 Rain Szeto paints watercolor illustrations of street life and science-fiction, all packed with an endless amount of detail that a viewer can lose themselves within.
-A picture of comfort depicting a cat laying blissfully in a ray of sunlight is crammed with as many objects as that of a cyborg repairman tinkering away in his studio.
+A picture depicting a cat laying blissfully in a ray of sunlight is crammed with as many objects as that of a cyborg repairman tinkering away in his studio.
 In her street scenes, shops are overbrimming with items; buildings are covered with signage, grime, and textures; and sidewalks are stuffed with foliage and vending machines.
-In her sci-fi work, wires feel tangled throughout ther scene, bolts and dials are squeezed into every corner, and gadgets litter every available surface.
+In her sci-fi work, wires feel tangled throughout the scene, bolts and dials are squeezed into every corner, and gadgets litter every available surface.

 Rain Szeto 的水彩插画以一种爆炸式的科幻视角描绘我们日常里的街头场景，每幅作品都毫无例外地融入大量细节，令观众目不暇接。无论是阳光下惬意的猫，还是在工作室里捣鼓设备的机器人，所有场景都被各式各样的物品塞得满满当当。在她的作品中，小卖部里好像没有落脚的余地、街面上挤满了各类招牌，就连墙壁上的污垢和纹理都显而易见。各种电线在整个画面中蔓延纠缠，螺栓、仪表盘以及小工具散落在角落，这些都是增添科幻感的关键所在。